Second presidency of Rafael Caldera: Economic crisis

 In 1997, a tripartite commission, consisting of representatives of industrialists, workers and the Government, assumed the reform of the regime of social benefits, and the deep revision of the labor law.
 The tripartite commission created a system of social benefits that anticipated, among other things, the annual payment and the cease of the labor performance, at the same time, five subsystems of social security with the purpose of improving the Government's activity, at the resolution of the basic problems of the Venezuelan workers.

 Also during the second Caldera presidency, the process of Apertura Petrolera began with the purpose of increasing the involvement of the private sector, national and international, in the operation, exploration and refinement of petroleum and natural gas.
 The worldwide oil market crisis negatively influenced this process.

 Due to differences with his coalition partners such as MAS, Caldera looked for the support of AD in Congress.
 Some AD members entered the Ministerial cabinet.

-Amnesty to the 1992 coup participants
+Infrastructure

+On 18 December 1994 Caldera inaugurated the Plaza Venezuela – El Valle section of the Caracas Metro which had been initiated by previous governments.

+Foreign policy

+In 1996, Caldera received Pope John Paul II on his second visit to Venezuela, when he blessed the prisoners of the Catia Prison, on the west side of Caracas (After this visit, the building was demolished).
+On 12 October 1997 he received U.S. President Bill Clinton, in November of the same year Margarita Island hosted the Seventh Ibero-American Conference.
+In June 1998, the Inaugural meeting of the XXVIII General Assembly of the Organization of American States was held in Caracas.